 - Mix specified materials or chemicals, and dump solutions, powders, or seeds into planter or sprayer machinery.

 - Spray fertilizer or pesticide solutions to control insects, fungus and weed growth, and diseases, using hand sprayers.

 - Observe and listen to machinery operation to detect equipment malfunctions.

-Agriculture Machine Operators with little to no experience tend to make between $18900 and $21570 while the more experienced ones make over $34910 per year.
+Agricultural Equipment Operators with little to no experience tend to make between $20890 and $25510 while the more experienced ones can earn over $38100 per year.

-1 of the easiest ways to increase your salary as An Agriculture Machine Operator is to move to a higher paying state like MD.
-Right now, the highest paying states for Agriculture Machine Operators are MD, NY, IN, ND and MI.
+One of the easiest ways to increase your salary as an Agricultural Equipment Operator is to move to a higher paying state like ND.
+Right now, the highest paying states for Agricultural Equipment Operators are ND, MI, NE, SD and NY.

-3 other factors that can increase your salary as An Agriculture Machine Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Agricultural Equipment Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Agriculture Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Agricultural Equipment Operators what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.

 Pros and Cons

 Here are some of the pros and cons of being an Agricultural Equipment Operator.